THE BAKSHI Laboratory of Systems and Synthetic Microbiology

-We are a team of scientists and engineers interested in using experiments and modelling to examine and engineer microbes for fundamental and applied purposes.
-We collaborate with several other labs within the University of Cambridge and across the world to work on these problems together.
+We are an interdisciplinary team of scientists and engineers interested in understanding and engineering microbial systems to learn about nature and to apply this knowledge in health, agriculture, and industry.
+We collaborate with several other labs across the world to work on these problems together.
 Links to their websites and information about joining us are provided in the resource page.

 PI